-Easy-to-make and even tastier to eat, there’s nothing that screams childhood more than white cake from store-bought mix.
+Easy-to-make and even tastier to eat, there’s nothing that screams childhood more than white cake from a store-bought mix.
 It’s literally nostalgia-in-a-box.

 As I get older though, I find that the slightly processed taste that I get when I make box white cake isn’t what my grown-up palette wants anymore.
-And, as I love to bake from scratch, I realized that fluffy, tender white cake is actually pretty easy to make at home, which means I can finally satisfy my childhood inner kid AND my adult self all at the same time.
+As I love to bake from scratch, I realized that fluffy, tender white cake is actually pretty easy to make at home, which means I can finally satisfy my childhood inner kid AND my adult self all at the same time.

 How to Make White Cake from Scratch